colani-ops/MonoPraksa/README.md

 Note to self :
   Day 3 - Task 2
-    Implement a new controller and class (For StarSystem)
-    Connect database to existing code using Ado.Net
+    Connect SQL database to existing code controllers using Ado.Net (having some trouble here)